 Eligibility redetermination shall be performed for recipients at intervals determined appropriate by SCHHSA.
 Redetermination shall not be conducted more often than every thirty (30) days and at least once every 12 months from the date of application.
 Eligibility for successive periods shall be initiated by the filing of a written application by the recipient for each period.
 The redetermination shall be scheduled to ensure that there shall be no lapse in the eligible recipient’s assistance payment.

-GENERAL ASSISTANCE POLICIES

 ARTICLE 4

 REAL AND PERSONAL PROPERTY